 Phare, The Cambodian Circus.

 Siem Reap has a new “must see” attraction.
-The Big Red Big Top behind the Angkor National Museum hosts nightly performances from Phare, The Cambodian Circus.
+The Big Red Big Top in the outskirts of the city hosts nightly performances from Phare, The Cambodian Circus.
 What is it?
 Why is it?
 Here is more.

 The shows tell stories.
 These touch on themes strong in Cambodian tradition, ethos and spirit.
 A modern ghost story – many Cambodians are petrified of ghosts.
 A run-away boy – abused by his mother, ignored by his drunken father – tragically too real in Cambodia.
 A man shunned because of a disability, wreaks revenge, until the whole situation gets out of hand.
 These are Cambodian stories.
 The music is Cambodian, the artists are Cambodian.
 It is unique.